toptal/granite-form/README.md

 attribute :full_name, String, default: 'John Talbot'
 ```

-By default, if type for attribute is not set, it is defined with `Object` type, so it would be a great idea to specify type for every attribute explicitly.
+If type for an attribute is not set, it defaults to `Object`.
+It is therefore recommended to specify the type for every attribute explicitly.

-Type is necessary for attribute typecasting.
+The type is necessary for attribute typecasting.
 Here is the list of pre-defined basic typecasters:

 ```irb
 [1] pry(main)> Granite::Form._typecasters.keys
 => ["Object", "String", "Array", "Hash", "Date", "DateTime", "Time", "ActiveSupport::TimeZone", "BigDecimal", "Float", "Integer", "Boolean", "Granite::Form::UUID"]
 ```

-In addition, you can provide any class type when defining the attribute, but in that case you will be able to only assign instances of that specific class or value nil:
+In addition, you can provide any class type when defining an attribute, but in that case you will be able to only assign instances of that specific class or `nil`:

 ```ruby
 attribute :template, MyCustomTemplateType